pmonks/gravity/README.md

 To step the objects, based on the (fudged) forces they exert on one another, the function `gravity.core/step-simul` may be called.
-The first, mandatory, parameter is the sequence of objects to use as input, and it returns an equivalent sequence with all of the objects positions and velocities updated.
+The first, mandatory, parameter is the sequence of objects to use as input, and it returns an equivalent sequence with all of the objects' positions and velocities updated.

 The remaining, optional, parameters allow the caller to specify that the objects "bounce" at the edge of a given bounding box.
 These parameters are: